josecodes/gce_condor/README.md

 #GceCondor

-A python script that helps start and terminate a simple Condor cluster on Google Compute Engine (GCE).
+A python script that helps start and terminate a basic Condor cluster on Google Compute Engine (GCE).

 MIT's excellent Starcluster library was used as inspiration to start this; currently, GceCondor is just a teeny-tiny subset of
  Starcluster's functionality.
-One day Starcluster may support GCE, but for now I am using these simple scripts to get a Condor cluster up and running on GCE.
+One day Starcluster may support GCE, but for now I am using these scripts to get a Condor cluster up and running on GCE.

 The long-term project goal is to make it easy to have a super-computer be summoned on-the-fly when needed for a task.